-I want to tell you a true story.
-I ministered in a funeral service several years ago for a young woman that committed suicide.
+I ministered in a funeral service several years ago for a cousin of mine who had committed suicide.
 It was the final bad decision in a trail of bad decisions.
 Yet here's the tragedy of it all.
-You can trace a lot of her poor decisions back to decisions she had nothing to do with.
-It started with the decision her father made when, as she was heading into her formative teenage years, he abandoned his family for the thrill of a younger woman.
+You could trace a lot of her poor decisions back to decisions she had nothing to do with.
+It started with the decision her father made when, as his daughter was heading into her formative teenage years, he abandoned his family for the thrill of a younger woman.
 And then came the decision her mother made, when out of spite for her ex-husband, she manifested bitterness and quickly jumped into another marriage.
 Not surprisingly, the rebound marriage didn't last.
 But what did last was the domino effect of sin in the lives of the kids who began to follow in their parents' steps.

 "Woe to the world because of the things that cause people to sin!" says Jesus in verse 7.
 "Such things must come, but woe to the man through whom they come!"
 Jesus refers to that which "causes another to sin" in verses 6, 7, 8, & 9.
-It happens all the time in the world, but it should never happen in the life of a little one.
+It happens all the time in the world.
+But it should never happen in the life of a little one.
 Make sure, says Jesus to His little ones, that you do not cause another little one to sin.

-So how can we prevent that from happening?
+So how can we prevent it from happening?
 Jesus tells us.
 Instead of causing sin, we're supposed to deal with sin.
 Where?
 And how?
 Jesus tells us by mapping out three situations.